 For tenants, a security deposit is preferable to a move-in fee.
-The deposit remains the tenant’s property even while it is in the landlord's hands, and assuming the tenant doesn’t do any major damage to the premises or withhold the rent improperly, the tenant will get that deposit returned.
-A move-in fee, on the other hand, is money that the tenant will never see again – as soon as the tenant pays the move-in fee, it becomes the property of the landlord.
+The deposit remains the tenant’s property even in the landlord's hands.
+Assuming the tenant doesn’t do any significant damage to the premises or withhold the rent improperly, the tenant will get that deposit returned.
+On the other hand, a move-in fee is money that the tenant will never see again – as soon as the tenant pays the move-in fee, it becomes the property of the landlord.

-Though security deposits incentivize tenants to take care of the property, landlords generally prefer move-in fees because they aren’t regulated by the CRLTO or Illinois law and there are no administrative hassles associated with collecting them.
+Though security deposits incentivize tenants to take care of the property, landlords generally prefer move-in fees because they aren’t regulated by the CRLTO or Illinois law.
+There are no administrative hassles associated with collecting them.
 But landlords should be careful to label the fee as “nonrefundable” on the lease, or tenants might later claim that they believed the fee to be a refundable security deposit.

-According to listings on Domu, a small minority of landlords charge both a move-in fee and security deposit, less than half of Chicago’s landlords majority charge a move-in fee only, and more than half of Chicago landlords who list on Domu charge move-in fees.
+According to listings on Domu, a small minority of landlords charge both a move-in fee and a security deposit.
+Less than half of Chicago’s landlords majority charge a move-in fee only, and more than half of Chicago landlords listed on Domu charge move-in fees.

 The general information that Domu provides about Chicago landlord-tenant law is not intended as legal advice.
 Domu endeavors to provide accurate information, but the law is subject to change, and Domu is not a law firm or provider of legal services.
 Questions about your particular leasing situation should be directed to a lawyer.